tcdickson/Text-Summarization/README.md

 ---
 # Text Summarization

 The model used in this summarization task is a T5 summarization transformer-based language model fine-tuned for abstractive summarization.

-The model generates summaries by treating text summarization as a text-to-text problem, where both the input and the output are sequences of text.
+This model is intended to summarize political texts regarding generates summaries by treating text summarization as a text-to-text problem, where both the input and the output are sequences of text.

+The model was fine-tuned on 10k political party press releases from 66 parties in 12 different countries via an abstract summary.

 ## Model Details
-The model used in this summarization task is a Transformer-based language model (e.g., T5 or a similar model) fine-tuned for abstractive summarization.
-The model generates summaries by treating text summarization as a text-to-text problem, where both the input and the output are sequences of text.
-Architecture:

-Model Type: Transformer-based encoder-decoder (e.g., T5 or BART)

 Pretrained Model: The model uses a pretrained tokenizer and model from the Hugging Face transformers library (e.g., T5ForConditionalGeneration).

 Tokenization: Text is tokenized using a subword tokenizer, where long words are split into smaller, meaningful subwords.
-This helps the model handle a wide variety of inputs, including rare or out-of-vocabulary words.

 Input Processing: The model processes the input sequence by truncating or padding the text to fit within the max_input_length of 512 tokens.